bitplane/pierdat/README.md

 ## todo

-* write daemon
-* finish aria2 backend
 * write some tests
+* write some more backends

 ## Usage